abyssDS/sfmlWiki/Source:-FrameClock.md

 #endif	// FRAMECLOCK_H_INCLUDED
 ```
 ## Example
-Because the 'FrameClock' class does not concern itself with the details of how and/or when its values are rendered to the screen, a simple example of how this might be achieved is presented below.
+Because the FrameClock class does not concern itself with the details of how and/or when its values are rendered to the screen, a simple example of how this might be achieved is presented below.
 The example is split across two files, 'ClockHUD.h' and a driver file 'Example.cpp':

 'ClockHUD.h' contains a single class, 'ClockHUD', which derives from 'sf::Drawable' and takes as constructor arguments an 'sf::Font' instance and a 'sfx::FrameClock' instance.
 When passed to `sf::RenderTarget::draw`, an instance of 'ClockHUD' will render colour coded frame statistics to the upper left hand corner of the target.
 Note however that 'ClockHUD.h' is for example only, and should not be considered production ready.